ObolNetwork/kurtosis-charon/README.md

 This project leverages [kurtosis](https://docs.kurtosis.com) to run a local setup of ethereum and beacon chains with DVT.
 It does not connect to real beacon chains and instead it creates a preconfigured local environment, similar to [Ganache](https://archive.trufflesuite.com/ganache/).
-Once started, you will have several instances of execution clients, consensus clients, charon and validator clients running together.
+Once started, you will have several instances of execution clients, consensus clients, charon and validator clients running altogether.
-What's important to us: kurtosis takes care of configuring and activating validator keys, we only need to import the keys to run DVTs.
+What's important to us: kurtosis takes care of configuring and activating validator keys, we only need to import the keys to run DVT.

 Kurtosis supports all of the existing vendors: lighthouse, nimbus, prysm, teku and lodestar for both BN and VC roles.
 We only need to specify the desired combination of BN and VC.
 In all cases it uses `geth` for EL.